wugo2021/lineage_build_unified/README.md

 To get started with building LineageOS GSI, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html), and set up your environment by referring to [LineageOS Wiki](https://wiki.lineageos.org/devices/redfin/build) (mainly "Install the build packages") and [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).

-First, open a new Terminal window, which defaults to your home directory.
+First, open a new Terminal window, create a new working directory for your LineageOS build (leaos for example) and navigate to it:

+    mkdir leaos; cd leaos

 Clone the modified treble_experimentations repo there:

     git clone https://github.com/iceows/treble_experimentations

-Create a new working directory for your LineageOS build and navigate to it:

-    mkdir lineage-18.x-build-gsi; cd lineage-18.x-build-gsi

 Initialize your LineageOS workspace: